 While turning the semi right side up, however, its axle broke and the remainder of the truck’s load of paint spilled into the shoulder.
 Crews had to begin the cleanup process a second time, Mohr said.

 Altogether, about 1,000 pounds of paint spilled into the north shoulder of the highway, but no paint spilled on the traffic lanes.
-Cool evening temperatures made the paint coagulate, which will make for easier cleanup, which continued Thursday.
+Cool evening temperatures made the paint coagulate, which made for easier cleanup.
+The cleanup was continued on Thursday.

 The paint did not spill near any water sources.
 CDOT will arrange for an environmental cleanup company to clean what remains of the paint in the shoulder.